The Elder Scrolls III: Morrowind: Free-form design

-Morrowind, following the tradition established by its predecessors in The Elder Scrolls series, is a free-form world, with few constricting boundaries on the player's actions.
+Morrowind, following the tradition established by its predecessors in The Elder Scrolls series, is an open world, with few constricting boundaries on the player's actions.
 From the beginning of the game, players are put in a world where they are left to roam, steal, quest, and explore, without necessarily following the main quest.
-Lead designer Ken Rolston, when asked before Morrowind's release what he thought were the "core, untouchable design elements" of the Elder Scrolls series which "set them apart from other games," responded immediately: "Free-form experience."
+Lead designer Ken Rolston, when asked before Morrowind's release what he thought were the "core, untouchable design elements" of The Elder Scrolls series which "set them apart from other games", responded immediately: "Free-form experience."
 In Rolston's view, the game's central plot is a chance to introduce the player to a cross-current of conflicting factions, background themes, and the characters of the game, rather than the primary focus of the player's experience.
 "Every [The Elder Scrolls] game has to let you create the kind of character you want, and then do the things you want.
 We would never have a [The Elder Scrolls] role-playing game force you to be a certain character or go down a certain path."

-To allow for this behavior, Morrowind, in addition to creating an extensive main quest, provides detailed discursive quests for a variety of factions, including various guilds, religious organizations, and aristocratic houses, in addition to side-quests found by exploration.
+To allow for this behavior, in addition to creating an extensive main quest, Morrowind provides detailed discursive quests for a variety of factions including various guilds, religious organizations, and aristocratic houses.
+All in addition to side-quests found by exploration.
 The main plot itself may be undertaken in many ways.
 There are, in the words of critic Craig Lindley, "a very specific set of central plot points within this main plot.
-But the plot points are partially ordered: seven high-level tasks must be completed, but their constituent sub-tasks...can be accomplished in any order, and this is repeated for the sub-tasks involved in those sub-tasks."
+But the plot points are partially ordered: seven high-level tasks must be completed, but their constituent sub-tasks... can be accomplished in any order, and this is repeated for the sub-tasks involved in those sub-tasks."
 The choices the player makes in their performance of these tasks thus become methods of character interpretation; a set of dramatic tools establishing the player's newly created self-identity.

 According to Gamasutra's Matt Barton, some have argued that these changes put Morrowind closer in spirit to the original Dungeons & Dragons tabletop game, where players take a more creative role in their play, and where players are left to decide for themselves the "right" action.
 This is a view paralleled by Rolston, who has stated that "The goal of every [The Elder Scrolls] game is to create something that resembles a pen and paper RPG on the computer."
 The sheer number of quest possibilities, combined with what developer Ken Rolston identified as a lack of "narrative urgency", left many critics dissatisfied with the main plot.
 Ken Rolston later stated that the main quest might have been presented with greater force, in the style of the game's successor, The Elder Scrolls IV: Oblivion, without losing the free-form design of the series, but such concerns were not addressed before Morrowind's release.